ltratt/aeschylus/README.md

 clock, `epochtime` would need to use that clock to prevent the `markers` file having inaccurate data.

-A better solution is when you can get the current recording timestamp from your recording software: this would prevent all the messing around, and possible problems with, the system clock.
+A better solution would be to get the current recording timestamp from your recording software: this would prevent all the messing around, and possible problems with, the system clock.
 I have no experience with such software but something like [this plugin for